tewarid/tewarid.github.io/_posts/2010/2010-09-12-first-impressions-with-lua.md

 I am not a big fan of arcane languages.
 When possible, I like to stick to mainstream languages.
 Sometimes, though, our work does drive us to some strange languages.
 Like [Visual TCL](http://www.amazon.com/exec/obidos/ISBN=013461674X/u/7141-5908756-107481), a toolkit for the SCO Unix operating system that I used in the final year of my BE degree.

-I have mostly steered away from other popular languages such as Python and Perl.
-I then started [learning](http://www.lua.org/pil/) Lua quite skeptically, mostly because my work required me to.
-I have been fairly surprised by Lua.
+I have mostly steered away from other popular languages such as Perl and Python.
+I started [learning](http://www.lua.org/pil/) Lua when my work required me to, quite skeptically at first, but I am fairly impressed by it.

-I don't want this post to be long, so I'll quickly list those bits and pieces that are rarely found in mainstream languages
+I don't want this post to be long, so I'll quickly list those bits and pieces that are rarely seen in mainstream languages

 * [Arrays](http://www.lua.org/pil/2.5.html) as tables of key/value pairs, or associative arrays